-In the past, brands large and small had few choices when it came to advertising.
-Brands with big enough budgets would either be forced to hire an in-house media buyer or work with an advertising agency that could leverage their relationships with advertising networks and place ads on behalf of the brand.
-Companies with smaller budgets were left with even fewer choices, due to hefty minimum spending thresholds enforced by the platforms themselves.
+In the past, food brands large and small had few choices when it came to advertising.
+Those with big enough budgets would either be forced to hire an in-house media buyer or work with an advertising agency that could leverage their relationships with advertising networks and place ads on their behalf.
+Companies with smaller budgets were left with even fewer choices due to hefty minimum spending thresholds enforced by the platforms themselves.

 Social Media Spearheading the Self-Serve Movement